dddrrreee/cs240lx-20spr/labs/11-gc/README.md

 get spurious differences.
 (In addition, it's tricky when the lab isn't very clear about what you are supposed to do!)
-However, with that said, the problem of spurious differences can largely disappear when you instead cross-check your own code against previous implementations versus against other people's implementations.
+However, with that said, the problem of spurious differences can largely disappear when you instead cross-check your *own* code against previous implementations rather than against other people's implementations.

 My assertion is that you should pretty much always use the approach of last lab (or a more aggressive one!) when you are modifying your own code.